joejeflef/DataAnalyticsProject/README.md

 # DataAnalyticsProject
-A data analytics project WSUV
+A data analytics project for WSUV